SanderMertens/bake/README.md

 ### How does bake compare to make?
 GNU make is a tool for generating compiler commands.
 It has a custom language for specifying build rules, and allows for a lot of complexity and flexibility in the project-specific makefiles.
 In a makefile, you would ordinarily find all information that is required to build your project, from the names and locations of source files, to the compiler flags, to where your binary will be stored.

 Bake also generates compiler commands, but instead of requiring a user to create build rules from scratch, bake uses "drivers" (configurable plugins) to do much of the heavy lifting.
-This reduces project configuration files to simple declarative pieces of data, which makes them easier to write, maintain and port to other platforms.
+Driver implementations look very similar to makefiles, in that they also specify build rules with in & outputs.
+This moves the most complex part of a build to a reusable module, while keeping confiugration simple.

+Bake further differentiates itself when it comes to working with multiple projects at once.
+With make, users often rely on "super" makefiles, that specify the locations of projects and the order in which they must be built.
+In contrast, bake automatically discovers the projects to build, and computes the right build order based on the project dependencies.
+If a dependency is not discovered, bake will locate it in the bake environment (or throw an error).

+Finally, bake has many features beyond generating compiler commands that address problems commonly found during building, like managing environment variables, git integration and package versioning.

 ### How do I install bake packages?
 Bake relies on git to store packages.
 To install a package, use the `bake clone` command with a GitHub repository identifier: